Troub274/CloakPass/README.md

 After you are ready to see your password press either enter or tab and your hashed password will be displayed.
 You can then go about your work waiting till the next time you need a password.
 It works throughout the xwindows environment including browsers and inside seperate terminals.
-When you want to stop cloakpass press cntl-alt-i and it will exit.
+When you want to stop cloakpass press cntl-alt-e and it will exit.
 There is a salt, a key, and your password which make up the string which will be hashed. you can specify these on the command line.
 Type cloakpass.py --help for more information.
 Some keywords are not implemented yet like including/removing numbers and capitals.
 They are included by default.